Karson Kuhlman: Professional

+Boston Bruins

-Having been unselected in any NHL Entry Draft, and following his championship title with the Bulldogs, Kuhlman signed a two-year, entry-level contract with the Boston Bruins on April 11, 2018.
+Having been unselected in any 2018 NHL entry draft, and following his championship title with the Bulldogs, Kuhlman signed a two-year, entry-level contract with the Boston Bruins on April 11, 2018.
 He immediately joined Boston's American Hockey League (AHL) affiliate, the Providence Bruins, on an amateur try-out contract to conclude the 2017–18 season.

 After attending the Bruins' training camp ahead of the 2018–19, Kuhlman was assigned to begin the year with Providence.
 After a slow offensive start to the season, Kuhlman began contributing as a rookie with Providence, scoring 12 goals and 25 points before earning his first call-up to Boston on February 14, 2019, following an injury to David Pastrňák.
 He made his NHL debut in a 4–2 victory over the Los Angeles Kings at the Staples Center on February 17.
 He scored his first NHL goal in his second game with the Bruins in a 6–5 overtime victory over the San Jose Sharks on February 19.

 On April 15, 2019, Kuhlman recorded his first career Stanley Cup playoff point with an assist on a goal by David Krejčí in a 3–2 loss to the Toronto Maple Leafs.
 On June 9, he scored his first Stanley Cup playoff goal with a goal against the St. Louis Blues in Game 6 of the Stanley Cup Finals.
+Kuhlman earned the nod to play in Game 7 of the Finals against the Blues, which the Bruins would lose.

+After the heartbreaking loss in the Finals, Kuhlman would earn a spot on the NHL team to start the 2019–20 season.
+Kuhlman suffered a leg injury early in the season against the Toronto Maple Leafs, and on October 27, 2019, he would be placed on injured reserve.
+After being activated from IR on December 30, 2019, Kuhlman played in Providence before being called up on January 16, 2020, and scoring two assists in his return.
+Kuhlman would find consistent playing time in Boston afterwards, until the season was disrupted and postponed due to the COVID-19 pandemic.
+When the league returned in August, Kuhlman would play in five games, two round-robin, three playoff, and register no points before the Bruins were eliminated in the second round by the Tampa Bay Lightning.

+Before the delayed 2020–21 season, Kuhlman signed a two-year extension with the Bruins.

+As part of the temporary rules to accommodate the issues that might arise from the pandemic, Kuhlman was on the Bruins' taxi squad, and struggled to find playing time.
+However, after March, Kuhlman was a consistent fixture in the Bruins' lineup.
+Despite this, he did find much offensive success, only scoring two goals in 20 games.
+He would play in three playoff games, scoring an assist before the Bruins were eliminated in the second round by the New York Islanders.